CRam-irez/Gone-Phish-n/README.md

 - Custom naive Baye implementation

 ### Requirements
-- Runs on macOS and LINUX, not currently working on Windows
+- Runs on macOS, LINUX, and Windows
 - All required packages are in requirements.txt file

 ### Installation + Running

-I have created a bash file that bundles requirement downloads and running the application in one
+Created a bash file that bundles requirement downloads and running the application in one.
+- First open the terminal and navigate to where the Gone Phish'n File is located
+- Once in the file run:
+            chmod +x run_app.sh
+            ./run_app.sh
+- Installs all required Python packages listed in `requirements.txt`
+- Automatically downloads necessary NLTK language data (`stopwords`, `punkt`, `punkt_tab`) required for email preprocessing
+- Checks for existing trained models, if not found, automatically trains both the URL phishing and email spam classifiers using the provided datasets
--
+- Launches the application